ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-23-repairing-macbook.md

 toc: true  # (default for Table of Contents is true)
 ---

-All steps below are meant to be followed in order, skipping only those you deep appropriate.

-## Become a computer repair expert: background

 What do you do if your MacBook won't boot?
 How do you turn it on?
 What is "internet booting" and how do you do it?
 Can I boot onto a Linux USB drive to run Linux on my Macbook and recover files?
 If so, how?
+How do I reinstall my MacOS?
 Can I wipe the whole hard drive and just install Linux on my old Macbook that's collecting dust?
-How.
+How?

+All steps below are meant to be followed in order, skipping only those you deep appropriate.

+_Tested on a 2015 MacBook Air 13", Model A1466 (as printed on the bottom)._

+If you're a die-hard apple fan, don't read this, because you'll be offended.
+Or, do, 'cause you'll get a laugh.

+## Become a computer repair expert: background

 There's a lot to cover here.
 I'll try to cover various parts of these questions at a level I can at least come back to and remember, myself.
 Over the last 2 weeks I spent countless hours recovering and repairing a 2015 MacBook Air, so I can copy the photos off of it for the original owner, secure erase the internal drive, attempt to internet boot into into a clean MacOS, upgrade the internal SSD with an adapter board, and finally install Linux Ubuntu 22.04 on it.